vinhhoala/ENACT-Business-Models/BusinessModels/ACM&BDA.md

 <li>Communications  & publications (key metric = sum of %)
   <ul>
    <li>20% = 2 communications in major conferences (on both CNRS contributions)</li>
-   <li>50% = 1 journal  publication on Actuation Conflict in IoT  Survey and contribution </li>
+   <li>50% = 1 journal publication on Actuation Conflict in IoT - Survey and contribution </li>
-    <li>30 % = 4 communciations with the other partners  (ex. with UDE on reinforcement learning  with behavioral drift measure ...)</li>
+    <li>30 % = 4 communications with the other partners  (e.g. with UDE on reinforcement learning  with behavioral drift measure ...)</li>
   </ul>
 </li>